hassanidea/LLM_EVAL/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Initial Planning phase

+Requirements:

+- Create an interface to input prompts
+- The interface will then show multiple LLM responses side by side
+- Have metrics for each LLM response for grading (Accuracy, Relevancy, Response time)
+- Create a Database to store user prompts and experiment results
+- Create an Analytical Dashboard to visual performances for each prompts and LLMs

 ## Learn More

 To learn more about Next.js, take a look at the following resources: